lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 }
 {{< /highlight >}}

-In Bootstrap terms, the breakpoint above 768 pixels is <code>sm</code>.
+<small>In Bootstrap terms, the breakpoint above 768 pixels is <code>md</code>.</small>

+I write my CSS mobile-first and try my best to limit <code>max-width</code> media queries but they often save time and space.

-In additional to these two, I occasionally need to apply CSS between two breakpoints.
+In additional to these two, I *occasionally* need to apply CSS between two specific breakpoints.

 {{< highlight css >}}
 @media (min-width: 768px) and (max-width: 991px) {